26 Prediction

 One additional aspect of bagging is that there are no dependencies between the fitted models.
 So one could in principle divide the estimation of the \(M\) models between \(M\) computers (or cores) and (assuming sufficient computing resources) generate a prediction almost as quickly as one could from a single model.

-A refinement of bagging is random forests, which not only uses bootstrap samples of the observations, but also randomly draws a subset of \(k < P\) features in fitting each model.
+One refinement of bagging is the random forest, which not only uses bootstrap samples of the observations, but also randomly draws a subset of \(k < P\) features in fitting each model.
 By randomly selecting features in addition to randomly selecting observations, random forests generate trees with lower correlation than bagging does.
 This can reduce the risk that the model overfits the sample using certain features and also produces more robust models when features are highly correlated.

 26.6.1 AdaBoost

 Boosting is perhaps best understood in the context of an actual algorithm implementing it.
-Hastie et al. (2013) outline the AdaBoost algorithm as follows:
+Hastie et al. (2013, p.
+339) outline the AdaBoost algorithm as follows:

 A couple of observations on this algorithm are in order.
 First, step 3 implicitly assumes that the classes are coded as either \(+1\) or \(-1\) so that the sign indicates the class.
 Second, we have not described what classifier is represented by \(G_m(x)\).